Neither U.S. nor EU has strategy for Ukraine

 The Europeans have their own divisions, with ex-communist central and east European members seeking a tougher line in support of the demonstrators and in resisting Moscow than countries such as France, Italy and Spain.

-Heather Grabbe, director of the Open Society European Policy Institute, which supports civil society organizations in Ukraine, said the transatlantic differences were more about timing.
+Heather Grabbe, director of the Open Society European Policy Institute, which supports civil society organisations in Ukraine, said the transatlantic differences were more about timing.

 "The United States was looking for a quick political fix, The EU is thinking longer-term about what a sustainable future for Ukraine might be," she said.